Headway: What You Need To Know (Complete Review)

 - New private practice owners with no specific niche

-- “Generalists” -therapist who consider themselves to be a Jack-of-All-Trades and enjoy working with a variety of individuals
+- “Generalists” -therapists who consider themselves to be a Jack-of-All-Trades and enjoy working with a variety of individuals

 - Trauma providers